Prerak8880/OpenCV_HaarCascade/README.md

 * Spectacles
 * Licence Plate

-### We can load any haar-cascade XML file using cv2.CascadeClassifier function.
+### We can load any haar-cascade XML file using "cv2.CascadeClassifier" function.
-### results It lists coordinates (x, y, w,h) of bounding boxes around the detected object.
+### result: It lists "coordinates (x, y, w,h)" of bounding boxes around the detected object.

 ## Parameters in detectMultiScale